abrasive/shairport/README.md

 **Note**

 The following procedures will install the shairport-sync application into your system.
-Before continuing, you should check to see if shairport-sync is already installed -- you can use `which shairport-sync` to find where it is located, if installed.
-If it is installed you should delete it -- you may need to have superuser privileges.
+Before continuing, you should check to see if shairport-sync is already installed – you can use `which shairport-sync` to find where it is located, if installed.
+If it is installed you should delete it – you may need superuser privileges.
 After deleting, check again in case further copies are installed elsewhere.
 (If the existing installation of shairport-sync is where the new copy will be installed into, it will be overwritten;  sometimes, however, the installation is to another location, so it is safer, initially, to delete previous versions manually.)

 **Mac OS X**